 - Applicants must submit the application electronically.

-- Applicants must follow the instructions using the SF424 R&R Individual Fellowship Application Guide, as well as any program-specific instructions noted in Section IV.
-Application and Submission Information.
+- Applicants must follow the instructions using the SF424 R&R Individual Fellowship Application Guide, as well as any program-specific instructions noted in Section IV. of the Program Announcement.

-- When the program-specific instructions deviate from those in the Application Guide, follow the program-specific instructions.
+- When the FOA-specific instructions deviate from those in the Application Guide, follow the FOA-specific instructions.

 - Applications that do not comply with these instructions may be delayed or not accepted for review.